-Resting on the western bank of Lake Erie, Toledo sees a lot of lake effect precipitation.
+Resting on the shore of Lake Erie, Cleveland sees a lot of lake effect precipitation.
 As a result, locals often need to waterproof their basements to retain the value of their homes and keep their belongings dry.

 When looking for a basement repair company, though, what factors should you keep an eye out for?

 Before you get started, you’ll need to decide whether you want to work with a contractor or a basement repair company.
 On one hand, basement repair companies are vast and frequently have years of experience backing up their waterproofing solutions.
 These companies will be able to quickly provide you with the repairs you need to reclaim your home’s lost value.
 However, basement repair companies are frequently unable to negotiate their repair costs.

 Comparatively, basement repair contractors will be able to match their peers’ prices a little more easily.
 In exchange, you may have to work on a slower schedule, and your contractor may have fewer tools at their disposal.

 No one solution is better than the other here.
 Even so, you’ll need to choose early on which avenue you want to take, as doing so will dictate the rest of your research process.

 Once you’ve decided what kind of basement repair entity you want to work with, it’s time to look for the appropriate licensing.
 The last thing you want to do is sign on to work with someone who hasn’t been licensed by the state or a trade school to work on your basement.
 Most basement repair businesses and contractors will not only list their licenses but any certifications and education they may have on their websites.
 If you can’t find this information, you’re free to reach out to the party in question to ask more about their qualifications.
 If they can’t give you any, it’ll be time to move on to your next candidate.